conradakunga/Blog/_posts/2025-01-03-dependency-injection-in-c-net-part-4-making-implementations-hot-pluggable.md

  var mailer = provider.GetRequiredKeyedService<IAlertSender>(settings.AlertSender);
 ```

-Thus, you can see we have **several options** if we want to dynamically change the provider without restarting the application. **The best option for you will depend on whatever your needs and constraints are.**
+Thus, you can see we have **several options** if we want to dynamically change the provider without restarting the application. **The best option for you will depend on your needs and constraints.**

+Personally, I would lean on the **keyed services approach**.

+In the next post we will look at additional improvements - if we needed to use ALL the providers, or if we had logic within the endpoint that determined which prioviders to use.

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/Mailer). *The source code builds from first principles as outlined in this series of posts with different versions of the API demonstrating the improvements.*